guardianproject/NetCipher/README.md

 demonstrates that.
 All applications using the SOCKS proxy should not resolve their DNS locally, and instead should pass the hostnames through the SOCKS proxy.

+# Orbot Checker

+Provides simple helper to check if Orbot (Tor for Android) is installed, and whether it is currently running or not.
+Allows your app to request Orbot to start (user is prompted whether to start or not).
+Finally, it can show a user prompt to install Orbot, either from Google Play, or via direct APK download from torproject.org or the guardianproject.info site.

+For apps with on-device servers, it can also assists in requesting a Tor Hidden Service from Orbot, and discovering the assigned .ONION address.